rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 [9. ]{.number} Communicating with parents
 -----------------------------------------

-You should communicate with parents to make sure they know :
+You should communicate with parents to make sure they know:

 -   whether their child will be able to attend from the week commencing 1 June